 The town has some interesting ruins, including a couple of round towers from the encircling wall, but lacks the aesthetic coherence of Saint-Gengoux.

-We continued up the street and out into high fields, picking up a GR that descended towards Moroges.
+Having finished our refreshments, we continued up the street and out into high fields, picking up a GR that descended towards Moroges.
 Our only map was a photocopied scrap from a road atlas, but we were very confident, perhaps too confident, that we could make our own way without clinging to the GRs.